lmc297/seq2mlst/README.md

 Maiden, Martin CJ, and Keith A. Jolley.
 2010.
 "BIGSdb: Scalable analysis of bacterial genome variation at the population level."
 *BMC Bioinformatics* 11:595.

-#### If you're working with genomic data from a member of the *Bacillus cereus* group, you may fine my tool, BTyper, to be useful:
+#### If you're working with genomic data from a member of the *Bacillus cereus* group, you may find my tool, BTyper, to be useful:

 Carroll, Laura M., Jasna Kovac, Rachel A. Miller, Martin Wiedmann.
 2017.
 Rapid, high-throughput identification of anthrax-causing and emetic *Bacillus cereus* group genome assemblies using BTyper, a computational tool for virulence-based